 - Wet dreams happen to lots of boys.

 Boys can be unsettled when they see semen for the first time, so it’s a good idea to explain about erections and wet dreams before they happen.
 Let your boy know it’s normal and will stop.
-Relating wet dreams and erections to the other changes he’s noticing, such as growing hair, can help him understand that it’s a normal part of growing up.
+Relating wet dreams and erections to the other changes he’s noticing, like growing hair, can help him understand that it’s a normal part of growing up.

 You will probably need to go over these messages many times with your child.
 Try to be patient with your child – and yourself.
 You might find it helpful to share experiences and get support from other parents in our forum for parents of children with ASD